vedantparasharr/vedantparasharr/README.md

 # Hi, I'm Vedant Parashar 👋

-I am a frontend developer who is currently learning backend development with the MERN stack.
-I enjoy building real projects because that is how I understand concepts clearly and improve my skills.
+I am a frontend developer expanding into full stack development through the MERN stack.
+Curiosity brought me into coding, and since then I have focused on improving my skills through consistent learning and real project work.
+I care about understanding how complete systems function from the interface to the server, database, and deployment.
 ---

 ## About Me

-I come from a frontend background and spent my early learning days working with React.
-Tailwind was something I used occasionally in the beginning, but it has now become my go-to CSS framework because of its speed and clean workflow.
+I started coding from curiosity and quickly developed an interest in how applications work at every layer.
+I began with frontend development, building clean and thoughtful interfaces, and later saw the importance of understanding the backend systems that support them.
+This naturally led me to the MERN stack, where I now focus on connecting React applications with Node, Express, and MongoDB.

-Right now, I am focused on backend development.
-I am connecting the frontend skills I already have with server logic, API design, authentication and databases.
-Every project helps me understand how a complete system works.
+My development style is clean and experimental.
+I build to learn, test ideas, and refine my understanding.
+Each project strengthens my ability to think across both frontend and backend and helps me grow into a capable full stack developer.

 ---